XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 └──────────────────────────┘└──────────────────────────┘
 ```

-**Note: The `MPTokenIssuanceID` is utilized to specify a unique `MPTokenIssuance` object in JSON parameters for transactions and APIs.
-Internally, the ledger splits the `MPTokenIssuanceID` into two components: `sequence` and `issuer` address.**
+**Note: `MPTokenIssuanceID` is utilized to specify a unique `MPTokenIssuance` object in JSON parameters for
+transactions and APIs.
+Internally, the ledger splits the `MPTokenIssuanceID` into two components: `sequence`
+and `issuer` address.**

 ##### 2.1.1.2.
 Fields